USS Pollack (SS-180): 1944

 Pollack got underway from Pearl Harbor on 28 February 1944 and battled heavy seas as she entered the assigned area of her ninth war patrol off Nanpō Islands 18 March.
 Two days later she made a night surface attack and watched two torpedo hits blow the 1,327-ton patrol boat Hakuyo Maru to pieces.
-On 25 March she sank the 300-ton No.13-class Submarine Chaser No. 54, and damaged two freighters.
+On 25 March she sank the 300-ton No. 13-class Submarine Chaser No. 54, and damaged two freighters.
 On 3 April she sank passenger-cargo ship Tosei Maru.
 She returned to Midway on 11 April.

 Pollack's tenth war patrol was conducted off the Nanpō Islands.
 She cleared Midway on 6 May and was sixteen days out to sea when she moved in on about ten merchant ships with several escorts.
 She scored torpedo hits which sank the 1,270-ton Japanese destroyer Asanagi but was held down by a fierce counter-attack while the remaining ships of the convoy escaped.
 She returned to Pearl Harbor on 7 June.

 Pollack departed Pearl Harbor for her eleventh war patrol on 15 July.
 She touched at Majuro, Marshall Islands, and then steamed on lifeguard station in support of the air strikes made on Woleai island on 1 August.
 She was off Yap Island from 4–5 August for similar duty, then patrolled in the Yap-Palau area, taking time out to shell the phosphate plant on Fais Island on 27 August and 30 August.
-On 27 August, a United States Army Air Forces B-24 Liberator bomber strafed her with machine-gun fire in the Pacific Ocean off Yap in the Caroline Islands in the vicinity of 09°47′30″N 138°38′18″E, but Pollack suffered no damage or casuatties.
+On 27 August, a United States Army Air Forces B-24 Liberator bomber strafed her with machine-gun fire in the Pacific Ocean off Yap in the Caroline Islands in the vicinity of 09°47′30″N 138°38′18″E, but Pollack suffered no damage or casualties.
 She returned to Brisbane, Australia, on 12 September 1944.

 Pollack underwent a refit period at Brisbane, then got underway on 6 October for exercises with HMAS Geelong until 10 October.
 She then steamed by way of Mios Woendi, Schouten Islands, to Pearl Harbor where she arrived on 18 November for training operations off Oahu with units of the Pacific Fleet destroyer force.